shanmuga-priya-tech/youtubeClone/README.md

 - generated dummy data for live section
 - used splice method to delete the top most msg once the msg count reaches the specified number.
 - created input box to add msg and dispatched an action .

+# challenges faced:

+- onBlur with search suggestion(soln:delayed it manually).
+- changed the router to include header component to make search functional.